Definition and Records

 International Comparison of No-Hitters

 No-hitters are recorded across NPB, MLB, and KBO.
 MLB has logged over 300 since the 1880s, far exceeding NPB's 90-plus, largely because MLB's longer history and 2,430 annual games across 30 teams triple NPB's volume.
-KBO has recorded over 40 since its 1982 founding.
+KBO had produced only 14 no-hit pitchers as of 2017, decades after its 1982 founding.
 Achievement frequency fluctuates with each league's offensive or pitching-dominant eras.
-MLB saw an increase in no-hitters during the 2010s but a decline in the 2020s.
+MLB totals swing widely from year to year, and several no-hitters sometimes cluster in a single season.
 A shared trend across NPB and MLB is that advancing pitcher specialization makes single-pitcher completions more difficult.
 The decline of complete games is a global phenomenon, and the rarity value of no-hitters is rising universally across professional baseball leagues.